Quinten Dormady: Houston

-In 2018 Dormady transferred to Houston.
+In 2018, Dormady transferred to Houston.
 Due to his injury sustained the previous season he only played in one game for the Cougars.
-He made his debut against Arizona as he threw for eight yards in the team's win.
-He would be redshirted and transfer after the season.
+He debuted against Arizona as he threw for eight yards in the team's win.
+He redshirted and transferred after the season.

 Central Michigan

-In 2019, Dormady transferred for a second time to Central Michigan.
+In 2019, Dormady transferred to Central Michigan.
 He started in all ten games he played in for the Chippewas.
 He made his debut against Albany where he threw for 285 yards and three touchdowns.
-After losing to No. 17 Wisconsin, Dormady missed the next four game with an injury.
+After losing at No. 17 Wisconsin 61-0, Dormady missed the next four games with an injury.
 He threw for multiple touchdowns against New Mexico State in his return from injury, Buffalo, and Northern Illinois.
-Against Ball State he threw a season-high 365 yards and led a seventeen-point second-half comeback.
-Against Miami of Ohio he threw for 232 yards and a touchdown in the MAC Championship Game win.
+Against Ball State he threw a season-high 365 yards and led a 17-point second-half comeback, in which they trailed 34-17 midway through the third quarter.
+Against Miami of Ohio he threw for 232 yards and a touchdown in the MAC Championship Game loss, 26-21.
 Central Michigan earned a bid in the New Mexico Bowl where they faced San Diego State.
-In the final game of his career he went eleven of 26 for 164 yards and three interceptions as the team could only score eleven points opposed to the Aztecs' 48.
+In the final game of his career he went 11 of 26 for 164 yards and three interceptions as the team lost 48-11.